easychen/adonisjs-ally-apple/README.md

 Apple Driver environment variables have some specific usage:

-- `APPLE_CLIENT_SECRET` - your app private key that you should download from [here](https://developer.apple.com/account/resources/authkeys/list)
+- `APPLE_PRIVATE_KEY` - your app private key that you should download from [here](https://developer.apple.com/account/resources/authkeys/list)
-- `APPLE_CLIENT_ID` - the id of the key you downloaded earlier, it can be found on the same page
+- `APPLE_KEY_ID` - the id of the key you downloaded earlier, it can be found on the same page
 - `APPLE_TEAM_ID` - you teams' id in Apple system, it can be found [here](https://developer.apple.com/account/#/membership)
-- `APPLE_APP_ID` - your app idenifier, for ex: com.adonis.ally
+- `APPLE_APP_CLIENT_ID` - your app idenifier, for ex: com.adonis.ally
+- `APPLE_WEB_SERVICES_ID` - web services idenifier, for ex: com.adonis.ally.signin

 For usage examples for Adonis Ally and its methods consult Adonis.js [official docs](https://docs.adonisjs.com/guides/authentication/social-authentication).